 DraftKings DFS Starting Pitchers

-In this article, I will be providing you with my daily fantasy baseball lineup picks for FanDuel on 5/13/2019.
-With a very interesting 6-game slate on our hands, I'll be touching on both superstars and value options.
-Let's take a deeper look at tonight's slate.
+In this article, I will be providing you with my daily fantasy baseball lineup picks for FanDuel on 6/5/2019.
+The picks will range from some of the elite players to mid-priced options and value plays.

 FanDuel DFS Pitchers